Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 managed_identity = ManagedIdentityCredential()
 service_principal = ClientSecretCredential(tenant_id, client_id, client_secret)

-# when an access token is needed, the chain will try each
+# when an access token is needed, the chain will try each credential in order,
-# credential in order, stopping when one provides a token
+# stopping when one provides a token or fails to authenticate due to an error
 credential_chain = ChainedTokenCredential(managed_identity, service_principal)

 # the ChainedTokenCredential can be used anywhere a credential is required